JanCBrammer/biopeaks/README.md

 controller).

 # Tests

+## Frontend
-The test data have been recorded with\
+The OpenSignals test data have been recorded with\
 software: opensignals v2.0.0, 20190805\
 hardware: BITalino (r)evolution (firmware 1281)

+The EDF test data have been downloaded from https://www.teuniz.net/edf_bdf_testfiles/

 The tests can be run from a Python console:
 ```